 Very much a family enterprise, Longueville is now run by Michael and Jane’s son William O’Callaghan, who is the chef, and his wife Aisling, who manages front of house.
 The location, overlooking that great fishing river, the Blackwater, is lovely.

 The river, farm and garden supply fresh salmon in season, the famous Longueville lamb, and all the fruit and vegetables.
 In years when the weather is kind, the estate’s crowning glory is their own house wine, a light refreshing white, “Coisreal Longueville” - wine was always Michael O’Callaghan’s great love, and he also used their abundant apple supply to make apple brandy too.
 William has been developing this side of the business and they now produce a delicious natural cider, as well as the apple brandy.

 Public rooms include a bar and drawing room, both elegantly furnished with beautiful fabrics and family antiques, and accommodation is equally sumptuous; although - as is usual with old houses - bedrooms vary according to their position, they are generally spacious, superbly comfortable and stylishly decorated to the highest standards.

-Dining here is a treat (see below) and breakfast is also very special, offering a wonderful array of local and home-cooked foods, both from the buffet and cooked to order; Longueville was the National Winner of our Irish Breakfast Awards in 2003, and it’s worth calling in even if you can’t stay overnight - what a way to break a journey!
+Dining here is a treat (see below) and breakfast is also very special, offering a wonderful array of local and home-cooked foods, both from the buffet and cooked to order; Longueville is a former National Winner of our Irish Breakfast Awards, and it’s worth calling in even if you can’t stay overnight - what a way to break a journey!
 (And the light lunch offered in the bar is ideal for travellers too.)